Kaszanas/SC2AnonServerPy/README.md

   --use_multiprocessing USE_MULTIPROCESSING
                         Set this flag to true if You would like to use multiprocessing.
+  --anonymize_toon ANONYMIZE_TOON
+                        Set this flag to true if You would like to perform toon/nickname anonymization.
+  --anonymize_chat ANONYMIZE_CHAT
+                        Set this flag to true if You would like to perform chat anonymization.
 ```

 8. The resulting processed files will be placed in ```./DEMOS/Output``` by default.